evert/evert.github.com/_posts/2020/2020-04-15-generic-middleware.md

 location: "Bloor St W, Toronto, Canada"
 ---

-I just realized this is the third time I'm writing async middleware invoker, I thought I would share the generic pattern for the benefit of others.
+I just realized this is the third time I'm writing an async middleware invoker, I thought I would share the generic pattern for the benefit of others.

 I'm not sure if this is interesting enough for a NPM package, so I'll leave